rtasalem/collectors-item-game/README.md

 # Collector's Item: A Text-based Game
+### Background
+This is the first game I ever made.
 ### Acknowledgements
 Credit and thanks to [RyiSnow on YouTube](https://www.youtube.com/@RyiSnow) for their tutorial on [_How to Make a Text Adventure with GUI in Java_](https://www.youtube.com/playlist?list=PL_QPQmz5C6WUMB0xEMZosWbyQo_Kil0Fb).
 This tutorial was used as the main reference for building _Collector's Item_.
 ## About the Game